LesiaChaban/gdk-oci-oke-workshop/06-build-run-native/build-run-native.md

-# Build and run a native executable
+# Build a native executable container image for the application and push it to OCIR

 ## Introduction

-This lab describes how to generate and run a native executable for the application, and use it to connect to the OCI Autonomous Database instance.
+This lab describes how to generate a native executable container image for the application and push it to the OCI Registry.

 You will use [GraalVM Native Image](https://docs.oracle.com/en/graalvm/jdk/17/docs/overview/)’s ahead-of-time compilation to build a native executable for the application.